 At CU Boulder, the undergraduate program in Ecology and Evolutionary Biology is a thriving, inspiring hub housing passionate students and faculty who are engaged in many different applications and projects relating to their areas of curiosity and expertise.
 Because of that, the department is one of the best in the world, with the undergraduate program ranking #24 in the world, according to the most recent US News and World Reports rankings, and the overall department ranking #33 in the world by different metrics.

-In addition, the department has a number of excellent and award-winning faculty, including, but not limited to, two Professors of Distinction, a number of Highly Cited Researchers, and numerous Entomological Society of America, Fulbright and Guggenheim fellows.
+In addition, the department has a number of excellent and award-winning faculty, including, but not limited to, two Professors of Distinction, a number of Highly Cited Researchers, and numerous Entomological Society of America, Fulbright, American Association for the Advancement of Science and Guggenheim fellows.

 The Department of Ecology and Evolutionary Biology is internationally recognized in several areas of research, including behavior, genetics, morphology and systematics.
 Roughly half of the faculty in the department focus on the adaptation and functioning of organisms in the context of environment, while the other half study higher levels of organization, including populations, communities and ecosystems.